Is Shamanism a Religion?

 Anthropologist Michael Harner says, “Shamanism is a methodology, not a religion.
 It is a system of knowledge, based on firsthand experience, not a belief system.”
 The word shaman is from the indigenous people of Siberia, and simply means one who knows, or one who sees.

 The practices of modern shamanism are like practical tools or methodologies that can help anyone, regardless one's personal faith.
 So one can enjoy the benefits of shamanic healing without changing one's personal faith or joining some religious group.
 Just as one can practice yoga without being Hindu, or sit in meditation without being a Buddhist.
 Indeed, “shamanism is for skeptics”, says Harner, “it is a system of direct experience”.
+The accent in our programs is placed on the heart, the soul, and the Spirit rather than on "shamanism."
+Shamanism just provides the toolkit for deeper exploration.

 The earth-honoring spiritual practices utilized in our programs transcend particular religious culture.
 As the modern expression of ancient traditions from around the world they have roots in every person's heritage, regardless of culture.
 These ancient ways did become aligned with specific cultures over time.
 But the realm of the human heart is universal and wide as ‘Christ consciousness’ or ‘Buddha nature’.
 Thus the sacred "text" of shamanism is not found in a book written in ink or on stone tablets, but through the Great Spirit, alive in our hearts.